 In VDI, as data always remain within the data center, it is always backed up.
 No extra bandwidth, or end-user time is needed.

 Thus, considering all the above points, VDI scores better than VPN and tends to meet almost all business requirements.
-VDI offers better security, flexibility and control, which makes it more desirable for enterprises looking for a sustained remote work solution.
+Virtual Desktop Infrastructure offers better security, flexibility and control, which makes it more desirable for enterprises looking for a sustained remote work solution.